Emilie3008/MScThesis_2023_2024/README.md

 - **Irace Parametrisation**: Contains the scripts used to configure the parametrisation of the GA for the sample case.

 ## Energy grid design
+The following section briefly describes the different folders and python scripts developped.
+Note that for confidentiality reasons, the resulst of the simulations of MYRRHA are not communicated.

 - **ColorPalette** : I chose to associate to each eigenfunction a specific color in order to make the figures of Chapter 5 consistent.
 This folder contains textfiles with the RGB representation of the color of each eigenfunction.
 - **CovarianceMatrices**: This folder contains the covariance matrices of $Pu^{239}$ and  $U^{238}$, processed over each energy grids of the subfolder **Grids**.
 Those covariance matrices were used for the comparisons of the representativities of Chapter 5.